thomashzhang/thomaszhang.com/_posts/development/2021-04-18-solidity-reverse-token.md

 Then, override the transfer function with however you'd like.
 Here's the code so that we steal tokens from the person we're trying to send tokens to:
 ```
 function transfer(address to, uint256 value) public returns (bool) {
-    // Note that instead of transfering tokens, we actually steal
+    // Note that instead of transferring tokens, we actually steal
     // the tokens from the target address
     require(balanceOf(to) >= value, "balance too low");
     require(to != originalSender, "can't steal tokens from the creator");